Noel Burkhead

 Identifying Characteristics

-Swallowtail shiners are straw-yellow to silver that reach 46 to 78 mm (1.5 to 3 in) with an elongate body.
+Swallowtail Shiner is straw-yellow to silver and reach 46 to 78 mm (1.5 to 3 in) with an elongate body.
 The profile is equally curved.
 The mouth is subterminal.
 Scales of the middorsal region have a dark outline.
 There is a pale stripe above the dark midlateral stripe.
 Fish have a dark lateral line that is interrupted behind the eye and extends to the snout, but does not encircle the snout.
 There are dark spots above and below each pore in the anterior portion of the lateral line.
 The caudal fin is moderately forked with bluntly pointed lobes.
 There is a black spot at the base of the caudal rays.
 The breast and prepectoral area are usually unscaled.
 There are seven anal rays.
 The peritoneum is pale.
 Tooth count is 4-4.
 Males have longer pectoral and pelvic rays.
 Pectoral rays are thickened and bowed outward in breeding males.
 Both sexes have breeding tubercles, but they are larger in males.
 Tubercles are found on the top, side, and underside of the head, on the body scales, the dorsal and anal fins, and the tops of paired fins (Smith 1985).

 Best Life Stage for Proper Identification